 - Hide: On the chart's Actions menu, select Hide.

 - Remove: In the left panel, select the metric.
 Then on the panel's Actions menu select Remove From Metrics Of Interest.

 The Summary tab is organized into four columns: Incident Info, Metric Info, Monitor Info, and Data Asset Info.
-Select the Metric Name to open the metric, or the Monitor Name to open the monitor.
+Select the Metric Name to edit the metric or to view it in Explorer.
+Select the Monitor Name to edit the monitor.

-A failing records query is a query that selects the rows of a data asset that were part of the detected data quality failure.
-If the incident's metric has failing records query, you can review it on the Failing Records tab.
+A failing records query is a query you can use to select the records to analyze as part of the incident.
+If the incident's metric has a failing records query, you can review it on the Failing Records tab.
 Null percent and Conformity metrics have default failing records queries, and you can create your own for any metric.

-- At the top of the Failing Records tab the SQL for the query appears in a text box.
-To the upper right, click Download to download the results.
+At the top of the Failing Records tab the SQL for the query appears in a text box.

-Any activity taken on the incident is listed on the Activity tab.
-This helps you coordinate your analysis.
+Activities taken on the incident are listed on the Activity tab.
+This helps you coordinate your analysis with your colleagues.

 The following activities are listed:

 - Incident started

 - Incident ended (either naturally or by user)